Mtang000/100-Days-of-AI-Engineering./README.md

 *Day 56 - Speculative Decoding.
 It divides the model into 2 separate models ( one small and one large ), the small model generates word and the large model judges them to include into the sentence.
 Weak point :
   If the small model is not capable enough then the large model will always be in a loop of rejecting words provided by the small model.

+*Day 57 - Contrastive Language-Image Pre-training ( CLIP ).
+It trains itself by searching the images online and learning its caption and repeating it again and again for the same image.
+Weak point :
+  It can and will be affected by the quality of the caption provided on internet.